-Figure 15: TLV nesting

 Single Object Instance Request Example

-In this example, a request for the Device Object of the LWM2M example client is made (GET /3//).
+In this example, a request for the Device Object Instance of the LWM2M example client is made (GET /3/0).
 The client responds with a TLV payload including all of the readable Resources.
 This TLV payload would have the following format.
-Since the Device Object has no Instances, no Object Instance TLV entry is needed.
 The total payload size with the TLV encoding is 121 bytes.